-What a ride it’s been for the Washington Football Team; a new name, a new team president, a new head coach, and a new chapter was in store for 2020.
-However, reports of malfunction and abuse have littered their season and owner Dan Snyder, leading them to a 7-9 season finish.
+What a ride it was for the 2020 Washington Football Team; a new name, a new team president, a new head coach, and a new chapter was in store.
+However, reports of malfunction and abuse littered their season and owner Dan Snyder, leading them to a 7-9 season finish.
 Thanks to a horrid NFC East, 7-9 was just good enough for the Football Team to secure a berth in the NFC Playoffs.
 Washington was the one that didn’t belong in the NFC Playoffs and were treated as such– they were eliminated in the first round despite an inspired day from Taylor Heinicke.

 The defensive front is also mostly here to stay, led by rookie Chase Young and sophomore Montez Sweat.
 For the first time in forever, the future may be bright in DC.